AndrewLockVI/decision-tree-classifier/README.md

 # Usage

 To train and predict with the classifier simply clone the repository and make changes to the 'Usage.py' file as needed.
-The file currently shows a sample usage of the library that performs training and evaluation for on MNIST dataset.
+The file currently shows a sample usage of the library that performs training and evaluation on MNIST dataset.